talha7t/react-use-element-position/README.md

 # use-element-position

-`use-element-position` is a custom React hook that allows developers to easily track the position of a DOM element within the viewport.
+`react-use-element-position` is a custom React hook that allows developers to easily track the position of a DOM element within the viewport.
 This hook is particularly useful for implementing features like lazy loading, animations, and conditional rendering based on an element's visibility.

+This package is specially helpfull when you have an absolutely positioned element from a third party package that does not have a relatively positioned parent element and you want to position that absolutely positioned element to an element from your code.
+You can simply get the bounding rect of your element and position the absolute positioned element using the rect.

 ## Features